symfony/symfony-docs/doctrine/lifecycle_callbacks.rst

 deleted, etc).

 If you're using annotations for your metadata, start by enabling the lifecycle callbacks.
-This is not necessary if you're using YAML or XML for your mapping.
+This is not necessary if you're using XML for your mapping.

 .. code-block:: php-annotations